Isaiah-Sugar/sclin/README.md

 an (incomplete) VST3/AU plugin to display audio inputs

-PLEASE REPORT ANY BUGS THROUGH GITHUB

-DO NOT HESITATE

-YOU ARE NOT WASTING MY TIME, MY TIME HAS NO VALUE

-YOU CAN'T BE MORE CLUELESS THAN ME

-HOW DO I TURN OFF CAPS LOCK

 # use:
 after sc-lin is installed, a host application will be able to run the .vst3 or .component files.
 It should appear as a normal audio plugin with midi input.